RUC-Shende/BotAlgorithms/Docs/index.rst

 Wireless - 2 Robots, starting at Center
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For this algorithm, one argument is expected Q(α).

 * α represents the angle in which the robots will move to the perimeter.

 Initially, both robots will approach the perimeter at angle α.
-Once they've reached the perimeter, they will traverse the triangle in opposite directions.
+Once they've reached the perimeter, they will traverse the triangle in opposite directions until an exit is found.

 `Wireless, 2 Robots, starting at Center.
 </BotAlgorithms/polygon/polygonAlgs.html#3_cStart>`_.